Ndolino/Argo/README.md

 Note The code herre and indicative.
-I only worked on the Devops tools i know (Graffana and Dockerfile
+I only worked on the Devops tools i know (Graffana and Dockerfile ) asumming the SQL DATABASE ALREDY EXIST